 A person over 21 years of age and of good moral character, who is unable to meet academic requirements of the college but desires special training in certain courses, may be accepted as an Irregular Student.
-Such a student, however, may not receive college credit for this work.
+Such a student, however, may not receive college credit for the work he does.